 Other symptoms include:

 Functional jaw orthopedics is a relatively new science.
 The TMJ treatment often is based on the findings of the latest orthodontic investigative techniques.
-At Comfort Smiles Dentistry in New Orleans, your cosmetic dentist team offers this cutting-edge option that involves changing the relationships of your teeth, bone, muscles and tissues of the upper and lower jaws, jaw joints and skull.
+At Comfort Smiles Dentistry in New Orleans, your cosmetic dentist team can help you decide if you need to visit a TMJ Specialist and make a referral for you if that is the next step in your treatment.

 Your New Orleans dental team looks for simple tooth imbalances that force your lower jaw to shift, leading to your jaw pain and headaches.
 If your jaw shifts too much toward one or both TM joints, the forces used for chewing and biting eventually cause the degeneration that’s the source of your discomfort.
 Your dentist often catches this on X‑rays.